darkcorpd/ml-zoomcamp/twitter-bots-classification/README.md

     'min_child_weight': 1
      with roc_auc_score = 98.74%

-5.- The models were compared, where XGboost was the one with the best roc_auc_score
+The models were compared, where RandomForest was the one with the best roc_auc_score

-6.- The final model was trained with the full data train and compared with the test data, the roc_auc_score was better with a 98.24% of roc_auc_score.
+The final model was trained with the full data train and compared with the test data, the roc_auc_score was better with a 98.24% of roc_auc_score.

 ## Deployment locally